 The Steamship Authority provides year-round ferry service from Woods Hole to Vineyard Haven.

-In 2018, a round trip ticket for adults is $17 and the trip takes about 45 minutes.
+A round trip ticket for adults is $20 and the trip takes about 45 minutes.

 As with their service to Oaks Bluff, there is an extra charge for large items and reservations are required for vehicles due to limited space.